linaarroyo/BookstoreApp/README.md

 ﻿# BookStore Blazor Application

-.NET Core 3.1 Book Store for educational purposes.
+BookStoreApp is a .NET Core 3.1 Bookstore application created for educational purposes.

 By working on this project I: